lavaeater/suburban-commando/README.md

 - [x] Tower should be able to target enemies
 - [x] Tower should be able to fire at enemies

-### Objectives
-Something on the map that the player needs to move to in order for the game to continue to the next level.
-#### Mechanics
-Objectives can actually be expanded upon to be something more than simple *waypoints* for the player to visit, now that we use a more advanced game engine.
-These objectives can represent special pickups needed to progress through the game, like key-cards or whatnot.
-They can be triggers that interactively open some gate in some other part of the map and so forth.

 ### Splash screen
 Player select, character select.